 Traditional marketing like ads (digital, audio, whatever) are typically intrusive and unwanted.
 Producing a branded podcast allows you to interact with your audience in a meaningful way and develop ongoing relationships.

-Ads and calls-to-action in podcasts are more accepted and acted on.
-According to articles from Wells Fargo and Adweek, two-thirds of listeners act on ads, and people prefer ads in podcasts over any other digital medium.
+Ads and calls-to-action in podcasts are accepted and acted on.
+According to articles from Wells Fargo and Adweek, two-thirds of listeners act on ads.
+Also, people prefer ads in podcasts over any other digital medium.

-Even so, I believe running a branded podcast has much more opportunity than traditional marketing strategies.
+Running a branded podcast has much more opportunity than traditional marketing strategies.
 It allows you to tailor content directly to the people you want to attract.
 We wanted to sell board games so we made a podcast about board games.
 Conversio promotes their eCommerce services for business owners with a podcast about eCommerce tips for business owners.
-Our agency is launching a podcast that will naturally drive our target audience back to our services and products.

 The list goes on.